krook/openwhisk-package-mqtt-watson/README.md

 This package provides a mechanism to trigger OpenWhisk actions when messages are received on an MQTT topic in the Watson IoT Platform.
 It sets up a Cloud Foundry application that can be configured to listen to one or more topics on a persistent connection, then invokes the registered actions as a feed action.

-This package targets OpenWhisk developers who are building serverless applications and need integration with the Watson implementation of MQTT.
+This package targets OpenWhisk developers who are building serverless applications and need integration with the Watson implementation of MQTT to trigger actions.
 You can add this package to your existing OpenWhisk namespace alongside your other actions, triggers, and rules.

-This package can also be run in a multitenanted fashion by third parties that want to provide and share an implementation of the event provider with other OpenWhisk developers.
+This package can also be run in a multi-tenant fashion by third parties that wish to provide a hosted implementation of the event provider with other OpenWhisk developers.

 The code is based on the generic MQTT package originally created by [James Thomas](http://jamesthom.as/blog/2016/06/15/openwhisk-and-mqtt/).
 It differs in that it incorporates the credentials needed to connect to the Watson IoT platform, and in that it sets up the event provider as a Cloud Foundry application rather than a Docker container.